CIVL4404 Structural Steel

 - Students are able to (1) discuss the design principles of structural steel (e.g. philosophy of limit state design, economy of steel constructions, benefits and limitations); (2) communicate effectively in written technical reports; (3) demonstrate critical thinking and information literacy; (4) understand the basic theory behind structural steel design; (5) simplify a practical steel structure in a design; (6) design structural elements; (7) perform an economical steel structure design; (8) use AS1170 for load calculations; (9) design structural steel elements conforming to AS4100; and (10) explain fatigue load effect.

-- Typically this unit is assessed in the following ways: (1) assignment; (2) mid-semester examination; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) assignments; (2) project; and (3) examinations.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.